 .
 UT's convenient downtown location and the area's many tourist attractions help provide students with a variety of job opportunities.

-Available to UT students only, both on- and off-campus opportunities are posted on HIRE UT
+Available to UT students only, off-campus part-time, full-time and internship positions are posted on Handshake

 Federal Work Study